 Facts About the Affiliate Revenue Model

-However, this concept was put into practice and patented by William J Tobin, the founder of PC Flowers & Gifts on the internet.
-There are different ways in which commissions are offered;
+However, this concept was put into practice and patented by William J Tobin, the founder of PC Flowers & Gifts on the Internet.
+There are different ways in which commissions are offered.

-• Based on clicks called pay per click (PPC)
+- Based on clicks called pay-per-click (PPC)

 This is when an affiliate is paid when someone lands on the merchant’s website.

-For the successful execution of the affiliate revenue model, you need nothing more but access to the internet and a website.
-However, if you think the affiliate revenue model and the advertising revenue model are one and the same, you are highly mistaken.
+For the successful execution of the affiliate revenue model, you need nothing more than access to the internet and a website.
+However, if you think the affiliate revenue model and the advertising revenue model are the same, you are highly mistaken.
 You can take a look at “Top 7 Startup Business Models and Revenue Models for Internet Startups” to have a clear idea of different revenue models.

 Examples of Affiliate Programs